-FTC To PR Firms: “Y’All Are Just As Liable For Deceptive Marketing As Your Clients”
+FTC To PR Firms: “You Can Be Held Liable For Clients’ Deceptive Marketing”

-The Federal Trade Commission is on the hunt for public relations firms that are playing fast and loose with marketing disclosure rules.
-REMEMBER PEOPLE: PR companies can be held just as liable for deceptive and unfair marketing techniques as the firms they represent.
-Or, in the words of the FTC:
+The Federal Trade Commission is on the hunt for public relations firms playing fast and loose with marketing disclosure rules.
+REMEMBER: Under certain circumstances, PR companies can be held liable for clients’ deceptive and unfair marketing techniques.
+In the words of the FTC:

 Deceptive Marketing Legal Advice For PR Firms

-- Make sure you have “adequate disclosures” in and on all of your marketing materials.
+- Make sure “adequate disclosures”punctuate all of your marketing materials.

 - Disclose all material connections not made evident via the ad itself.

-- Make sure you have back-up proof for any claims made in any marketing or pitch material.
+- Make sure you have back-up proof for any scientific or performance claims.

 - Public relations companies should remind clients to include the appropriate disclosures on everything – including risk information for regulated industries.

 If you are a public relations firm dealing with an online marketing investigation or legal issue, contact Kelly / Warner Law, today.
-We maintain a dedicated Internet law practice that has helped countless firms navigate unfamiliar legal waters – and we’re champion sailors.
+We maintain a dedicated Internet law practice and, like skilled yachtsmen, we’ve helped countless firms navigate unfamiliar legal waters.